Veolia UK Tax Strategy

 Ensuring that we pay the right amount of tax at the right time is core to Veolia, and we make a significant total tax contribution to the UK Exchequer each year.

 We will however manage our tax costs through maximising the tax efficiency of our business transactions.
 Specifically, we recognise that there is sometimes more than one tax outcome in commercially motivated transactions.
 We will not however wilfully engage in tax schemes, or will not structure transactions in such a way that we believe are contrary to the clear intentions of the tax legislation concerned.

 We will only use tax planning to support the business strategy and as such all decisions will have a sound commercial rationale, will be within the confines of the law and will take into account any impact that such actions will have on its external reputation.

 We engage with HMRC with honesty, integrity, respect and fairness and in a spirit of co-operative compliance.
-We believe we have a transparent and open relationship with HMRC and will co-operate with them, to the extent possible, on a real time basis.
+We believe we have a transparent and open relationship with HMRC and will cooperate with them, to the extent possible, on a real time basis.
 Where appropriate, Veolia will also enter into consultations with HMRC to assist in the shaping of future legislation and tax policy.
 All information requests from HMRC – whether under a formal enquiry or otherwise - are processed in as timely a manner as possible in order to ensure that the information provided is accurate and complete.

-To ensure consistency of approach, all dealings with HRMC, where possible are dealt with by the UK tax department.
+To ensure consistency of approach, all dealings with HMRC are where possible dealt with by the UK Group Tax Department.
 On occasions, contact with HMRC is required to be made by others, but this is always with the full knowledge of the UK Tax Director.
 The above approach is also extended to other Government Agencies and, occasionally, overseas fiscal authorities.